 Laurie R. Weingart is the Carnegie Bosch Professor of Organizational Behavior and Theory and director of the Accelerate Leadership Center at the Tepper School of Business at Carnegie Mellon University.

 Dr. Weingart’s research examines negotiation, conflict, and innovation in teams.
 She has published extensively and has received numerous awards for her research on these topics.
-As of July 1, 2014, Dr. Weingart will be taking on the role of Senior Associate Dean of Education at the Tepper School.
+As of July 1, 2014, Dr. Weingart took on the role of Senior Associate Dean of Education at the Tepper School.

 Sara Laschever is co-author, with Linda Babcock, of Women Don’t Ask: The High Cost of Avoiding Negotiation—and Positive Strategies for Change and Ask For It: How Women Can Use the Power of Negotiation to Get What They Really Want.
 Her work has been published by the New York Times, the Harvard Business Review, the New York Review of Books, Vogue, Glamour, WomensBiz, and many other publications.

 A writer, editor and cultural critic, Ms. Laschever is frequently cited in the national and international media as an expert on the persistence of the wage gap, women and conflict resolution, work-life balance issues, and the multiple factors influencing women’s long-term career success.
 She lectures and teaches workshops about women and negotiation for corporate audiences, colleges and universities, law firms, government agencies, and women’s leadership conferences in the U.S. and around the world.